James Harlan (Iowa politician): Secretary of the Interior

 Harlan was a close friend of President Abraham Lincoln and his family.
 In 1865, after Lincoln's assassination, he resigned from the Senate when he was appointed as Secretary of the Interior under President Andrew Johnson, an appointment he held until 1866.
 As secretary he announced that he intended to "clean house" and fired "a considerable number of incumbents who were seldom at their respective desks".
 He had done so after requesting, in late May 1865, a report listing all employees who (1.) uttered disloyal statements since the bombardment of Fort Sumter, (2.) all those not known to entertain loyal sentiments or who had associated with those known to be disloyal, (3.) those who were inefficient or not necessary to transact public business, (4.) all such persons "as disregard in their conduct, habits, and associations, the rules of decorum, [and] propriety proscribed by a christian civilization."

 Among this group was the poet Walt Whitman, then working as a clerk in the department, who received his dismissal note on June 30, 1865.
 Harlan had found a copy of Leaves of Grass on Whitman's desk as the poet was making revisions and found it to be morally offensive.
 "I will not have the author of that book in this Department", he said.
 "If the President of the United States should order his reinstatement, I would resign sooner than I would put him back."
 Twenty-nine years later, Harlan defended his firing of Whitman, saying that the clerk was dismissed solely "on the grounds that his services were not needed".

 Harlan was a member of the Southern Treaty Commission that renegotiated treaties with Indian Tribes that had sided with the Confederacy, such as the Cherokee and Choctaw.
 As part of the new treaties, they had to emancipate their slaves, as was being done by amendment within the United States, and offer them full citizenship in the tribes if they chose to stay in Indian Territory.
 If they left, the freedmen would become United States citizens.
 (Membership issues related to the Cherokee Freedmen and Choctaw Freedmen have become significant since the late 20th century.)
 Harlan resigned from the post in 1866 when he no longer supported the policies of President Johnson.

 Second Senate tenure

 In 1867, he was elected again by the Iowa legislature to the United States Senate and served until the end of his term in January 1873.
 During his senate service, Harlan was chairman of the committees of Public Lands; District of Columbia; Education; and Indian Affairs.
+He was the lone former Johnson cabinet member who voted to convict him.